 This is probably the only place in the city where the streetcar system is remembered: the triangle is the former University Station, where students from Epworth University could catch a streetcar going downtown.
 Yes, this is Classen Boulevard, above 17th.

 For rail fans: here's the streetcar fleet, parked in front of the old car barn, which survives in the southwest of the city, across the river at Exchange Avenue.

 Close-up of the old barns.

 The northern terminus of the system eventually was at 50th Street, where the streetcar company operated the Belle Isle Amusement Park.
 There was also a small lake here, formed by damming Deep Creek.
 It was used primarily for cooling the company's power plant.
-It's all gone, though remembered in the name of the shopping center that occupies the site.
+It's all gone, though remembered in the name of the shopping center, Belle Isle Station, that occupies the site.